-- [b] consider all relevant evidence presented at the hearing; - [c] allow the right to cross-examination of witnesses, unless the Hearing Officer determines that this right should be limited to protect student witnesses from ostracism, retaliation or reprisal; - [d] allow all parties a fair opportunity to present relevant evidence; and - [e] issue a written decision including findings of fact and conclusions.
+[b] consider all relevant evidence presented at the Hearing;

+[c] allow the right to cross-examination of witnesses, unless the presiding Board ~~chairman~~member or hearing officer determines that this right should be limited to protect student witnesses from ostracism, retaliation or reprisal;

+[d] allow all parties a fair opportunity to present relevant evidence; and

+[e] issue a written decision including findings of fact and conclusions.

-9.5.4 Hearing Rules
+9.3.4 Hearing Rules

-Formal Rules of Evidence do not apply to the Hearing, and no discovery is permitted.
+Formal Rules of Evidence do not apply to the Due Process Hearing, and no discovery is permitted.
 However, the following rules will apply:

-- [a] parties may have access to information contained in the School's files to the extent permitted by law; - [b] hearings shall be closed to the press and the public; - [c] documents, testimony, or other evidence submitted by the parties after the hearing will not be considered by the Hearing Officer; - [d] the Hearing Officer may excuse witnesses or parties or suspend or terminate a hearing if persons involved in the hearing are abusive, disorderly, disruptive, or if they refuse to abide by the rules and orders of the Hearing Officer; and - [e] parties may be represented by counsel or otherwise.
+[a] parties may have access to information contained in the School's files to the extent permitted by law;

+[b] hearings shall be closed to the press and the public;

+[c] documents, testimony, or other evidence submitted by the parties after the hearing will not be considered by the Board (even though less than a quorum) or hearing officer; and

+[d] the Board (even though less than a quorum) or hearing officer may excuse witnesses or parties or suspend or terminate a hearing if persons involved in the hearing are abusive, disorderly, disruptive, or if they refuse to abide by the rules and orders of the Board or hearing officer.
-9.6 Appeals

-9.6.1 Within ten (10) working days following receipt of the Hearing Officer's written decision, either party may appeal the decision, in writing, to the entire Board.

-9.6.2 Within ten (10) working days following receipt of the appeal, the Board shall rule on the appeal.